-The area which is now known as Glenbrook Park began its development between the turn of the century and 1910 when the Crest Development Co. opened up land from Taylor Street east to Summit Avenue including the Boulevard and Crest Road, 75, 25 x 100 plots were initially set out in that area.
-Development of this area was delayed for some years due to the inability to obtain water
+The area which is now known as Glenbrook Park began its development between the turn of the century and 1910 when the Crest Development Co.

+opened up land from Taylor Street east to Summit Avenue including the Boulevard and Crest Road.
+75, 25 x 100 plots were initially set out in that area.
+Development of this area was delayed for some years due to the inability to obtain water mains.

-The Hillsdale Land and Improvement Co., in 1913, continued land development south of the Manor Park Lands from Brookside Place to the south side of Prospect Place and from the west side of Patterson Street to Summit Avenue.
-26, 25 x 100 foot lots were carved out of that now Liberty Street, George and Park streets.
-A total of 325 lots, 25 x 100 feet in Dimension were mapped out by this company.
+The Hillsdale Land and Improvement Co, in 1913, continued land development south of the Manor Park Lands from Brookside Place to the south side of Prospect of Patterson Street to Summit Avenue.
+26, 25 x 100 foot lots were carved out of that area.